 5. “Life is like a box of chocolates” – Forrest Gump

-In another classic movie starring (the main actor) Tom Hanks there are many quotes.
+In another classic movie starring (featuring the actor) Tom Hanks, there are many quotes.
 This one—along with “Run, Forrest, run!”—is the most popular.

 People may use this when eating chocolate, or they may change the quote to be clever, or just use it properly when something unexpected happens.

 A: “Life is like a box of chocolates.”